 - BBC Music Memories: BBC Music Memories is designed to use music to help people reconnect with their most powerful memories.
 Create a playlist and take part in the survey to discover the nation’s favourite music memories.

-- Naxos Music Library: As well as classical music Naxos also includes jazz, blues, and world music - it has access to over 2 million tracks and adds 500 new CDs every month.
+- Naxos Music Library online: as well as classical music Naxos also includes jazz, blues, and world music - it has access to over 2 million tracks and adds 500 new CDs every month.
 Listen to whole CDs or individual tracks, you decide

 Virtual tours of Museums, Art Galleries and Cities